dkomics/ilri-africa-cdc-training/artic-ont-viral/practicals/README.md

     <br>
     </details>

-7. Retrieve the reference genome and place it in the `genomes`
+7. Retrieve the reference genome and place it in the `genomes` directory

 8. For use in variant calling and visualization of alignment, please create the